-This report deals with 2 decisions by 2 Ministers not to provide information to Parliament.
+This report deals with 2 decisions by the Minister for Tourism, the Hon Paul Papalia CSC MLA, not to provide information to Parliament about:

-- a review of any advice provided to the relevant Minister by agencies, the State Solicitor’s Office (SSO) or other legal advisers
+- a review of any advice provided to the relevant Minister by entities, the State Solicitor’s Office or other legal advisers

 Our procedures are designed to provide sufficient appropriate evidence to support an independent view to Parliament on the reasonableness and appropriateness of the Minister’s decision.